Common Termites in Central Florida & Signs You Have a Termite Infestation

 How Big Are Termite Colonies?

-A typical termite colony is made up of several thousand to over a million workers, all of which form a silently sprawling network of foragers underground.
+A typical termite colony consists of several thousand to over a million workers, all of whom form a silently sprawling network of underground foragers.

 What Attracts Termites?